Hollywood is developing its most ambitious NFT project yet during crypto winter

 For Sonnefeld, developing mini clips of Dinosaurs vs. Aliens is also a low-cost outlet for experimentation for fleshing out the film version.

 According to the director, the last shot of Men in Black where the camera zooms out to reveal that our entire galaxy is just a marble that aliens are playing with cost $750,000.
-That’s exactly the kind of enticing, story building content Sonnefeld wants to create working with Orange Comet on Dinosaurs vs. Aliens.
+That’s exactly the kind of enticing, story-building content Sonnefeld wants to create working with Orange Comet on Dinosaurs vs. Aliens.
 The difference now, of course, is that a shot like that will be at a fraction of the cost given how far 3D rendering has come since 1997.

 “We can try things without being incredibly precious and concerned that you can’t do it because it’s too expensive,” he says.
 “It’s a whole different world.”